petcomputacaoufrgs/papagaio/README.md

 We'll use Natural Language Processing (NLP) methods, observing the music as it were a language, abstracting it.
 Doing this, the machine can recognize and process similar data.

 On the first step, we'll use text generation techniques, using Recurrent Neural Networks (RNNs) and Long-Short Term Memories (LSTMs).
-With the effectiveness of the training, even if it's reasonable, we'll perform the same implementation using specific methods such as Attention.
+With the effectiveness of the training, even if it's reasonable, we'll perform the same implementation using specific models such as Transformers.

 ## Dataset